RavenSystem/AlwaysAtHome/README.md

 In router web, go to `WAN -> DDNS` and configure as needed.

-If Asus router is not connected directly to Internet, you must select `External` for `Method to retrieve WAN IP` and UDP-4500 port to it.
+If Asus router is not connected directly to Internet, you must select `External` for `Method to retrieve WAN IP` and configure NAT UDP-4500 port to it.

 ### 2. IPSec Setup